-DIVERSITY, EQUITY AND INCLUSION (DEI)
+DIVERSITY, EQUITY, AND INCLUSION (DEI)

 The mission of DEI is to "... champion equity and inclusion and, in particular, to advocate for inclusive excellence and equity so that UAB students, faculty, staff, community partners and friends can flourish and excel."
 Inspired by "... what we value, what we learn from research and what we teach and share with the world."
 DEI's goal is "... to inspire our people to take a courageous step to inspire equity and inclusive excellence throughout our state, nation and world, every day."
 Dr. Paulette Patterson Dilworth is the Vice President responsible for the activities of this office.
-Information: http://www.uab.edu/dei/
+Information: UAB Office of the Vice President of Diversity, Equity, and Inclusion